This world explores the supernatural races of the world.

 Crop, and Harvest, are not being edited quite yet, to make way for the rebranding of Wraith’s Rebellion.
 These books will not be rushed to publication.
 If you’d like them to move faster, you could support my leaving my day-job by leaving reviews, telling your friends, and such on.
 The reason for the delay is needing time around other tasks to give them a proper edit such as Seed went through.

 Other stories in the works:

-The Special Boy: The witches have always been female, either in body or in mind, but always female.
+The Special Boy: (As of June 2018, I am in talks with the characters about this being a closed series called The Coven) The witches have always been female, either in body or in mind, but always female.
 The male children of witches either live their lives separately, or they learn to help their sisters and mothers to hide what they can do.
 Once in a very long while, a child is born that the Oracle calls The Special Boy.
 The young Oracle is constantly in search of him, the Stone has, in the past, sought to destroy him, and the older Oracle has been placid, waiting to see the outcome before she judges.

 The old Stone is dead, and a new Special Boy was born and grown in her final years.
 He loathes the title, considering the fact that he’s a full grown man, and dismisses the first, second, even the fourteenth message from the Witch Council to attend.
 So they send his great-aunt to collect him, except that doesn’t go as planned either.

 With a Special Boy grown and obviously capable of keeping himself alive no matter what is thrown at him, the witches are baffled and stunned.
 What do they do with a man who holds all the magic of a witch, but none of the connection?